DNS Namespaces Configuration

 Implement the DNS solution for your organization by completing all the necessary namespace configuration changes required to successfully integrate your network with the Microsoft networks.
 The work includes, for example, adding forwarders for your specific internal namespaces.

-Consult with your organization in making changes to the DNS configuration.
+Consult with your organization when you make changes to the DNS configuration.

 Forward DNS requests for Microsoft-owned internal namespaces to the defined Microsoft DNS servers.